 We can't wait for you to experience our new winery in the heart of the Yakima Valley!

-Yakima County is currently in modified Phase 1, which allows wineries to open with outdoor seating only.
-We welcome you to join us on our winery patio where you'll experience exceptional wine tastings, shade and fresh Yakima Valley air.
+Yakima County is currently in Phase 2, which allows wineries to open with outdoor seating.
+We welcome you to join us on our outdoor winery patio where you'll experience exceptional wine tastings, shade and fresh Yakima Valley air.
+We recommend you bundle up and bring a blanket.
+We'll have a heater for you!

-Reservations are highly encouraged and limited to five or less people per party, same household (including children).
+Reservations are very limited and highly encouraged and limited to five or less people per party (including children).
 To make advanced reservations please use the form below or for day of reservations, please call (509) 779-6000.
+You will have a dedicated heater with your reservation.
 Walkups are welcome, if seating is available.
 To-go bottle sales - including some awesome wine specials - will be available to commemorate our grand opening.

 Extra precautions are being taken to ensure your experience is both memorable and safe.
 Please see additional policies, including mandatory masks, below.